Creamy Smoked Salmon Fettuccine (with Ricotta)

 Step 7) – Stir everything together, turn off the heat, and serve.
 Decorate with a few pieces of raw smoked salmon and a few parsley leaves.

-Enjoy these Italian creamy smoked salmon fettuccine!
+Enjoy these delicios smoked salmon and ricotta fettuccine!

 Characteristic of this recipe is the need to drain the pasta al dente and serve it immediately as soon as it’s seasoned, while it’s still hot.

+This is a classic recipe that we call "espressa", that is "made and eaten".
 The risk is that as it cools, the dish loses creaminess and softness.
 This is why we do not recommend storing or freezing it.

-We have shown you a version of Fettuccine with smoked salmon and fresh Italian ricotta to have a lighter, more digestible and less caloric dish.
+I've shown you a version of Fettuccine with smoked salmon and fresh Italian ricotta to have a lighter, more digestible and less caloric dish.
 But the most famous and popular combination for this recipe, which is certainly very tasty, is smoked salmon and cream.

 Instead of preparing a separate cream, pour 250 ml (8 oz) of whipping cream into the pan with the salmon.
 Let it cook about 5 minutes to let the cream shrink a bit, and then season the pasta.